MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 ## Configure search engine access to Azure models

-For pipeline and query execution, this tutorial uses Micrsoft Entra ID for authentication and roles for authorization.
+For pipeline and query execution, this tutorial uses Microsoft Entra ID for authentication and roles for authorization.

 Assign yourself and the search service identity permissions on Azure OpenAI.
 The code for this tutorial runs locally.
 Requests to Azure OpenAI originate from your system.
 Also, search results from the search engine are passed to Azure OpenAI.
 For these reasons, both you and the search service need permissions on Azure OpenAI.